ACFPeacekeeper/github-pages/_posts/2024-04-31-Notes-on-RL-an-Introduction.md

 In actor-critic methods, the state-value function is applied to the second state of the transition, unlike in REINFORCE, where the learned state-value function only estimates the value of the first state of each state transition and thus can´t be used to assess that action.
 After discount and adding the estimated value of the second state to the reward, it constitutes the 1-step return $$G_{t:t+1}$$, which can be used to assess the action.

 Even though the 1-step return introduces bias, it is often superior to the actual return in terms of its variance and computational congeniality.
-The bias can also be flexibly modulated through $n$-step returns and eligibility traces.
+The bias can also be flexibly modulated through $$n$$-step returns and eligibility traces.

 1-step actor-critic methods are analogs of the TD methods such as TD(0), Sarsa(0) and Q-learning.
 Such methods are appealing since they function in fully online and incremental manner, while avoiding the complexities of eligibility traces.
 In these methods, the full return of REINFORCE is replaced with the 1-step return (with a state-value function as the baseline) as follows: